markusmoenig/Eldiron/docs/docs/configuration/game.md

   - Selects which collision/pathfinding mode movement actions use (`move`, `goto`, `close_in`).
   - `"tile"` → Use tile/linedef-based collision and pathing.
   - `"mesh"` → Use 3D mesh/chunk-based collision and pathing.
+  - In direct 3D projects, mesh collision is fed from solid Geometry Objects.
+Walkable faces use the actual face plane, so ramps and edited sloped floors can drive entity height instead of being flattened to one averaged level.
   - Default: `"tile"`.
   - Recommendation: use `"tile"` for 2D games and `"mesh"` for 3D games.